pmean/build-website/text/03/barpie.md

 It's a bar chart with big bold purple bars.
 Is this a good way to display the data?
 WRONG AGAIN!
 You should ban the bar.

-These charts are useful once in a while, but most of the time all you need is the numbers themselves.
+These charts are useful once in a while
+- but most of the time all you need is the numbers themselves.
 You don't have to surround them in a cloak of fancy colors and graphic effects.
 The numbers by themselves are often all that you need.